 If driving simulators as vehicle development tools can help improve overall understanding of motion sickness onset and actually contribute to reduced occurrences of motion sickness in autonomous cars, it brings us to an interesting question: How might you choose to spend your time in a car that can drive itself?

-To review some of Ansible Motion's unique capabilities in the area of engineering-class Driver-in-the-Loop (DIL) simulation, and learn how working with us can benefit advanced vehicle developments, download our FREE white paper, “10 Advantages of Ansible Motion DIL Simulators”.
+To review some of Ansible Motion's unique capabilities in the area of engineering-class Driver-in-the-Loop (DIL) simulation, and learn how working with us can benefit advanced vehicle developments, download our FREE eBook, Better by design: 10 Advantages of Ansible Motion DIL simulators.